 How to install Crafter CMS on Ubuntu Linux

-As described above, Crafter CMS is a truly modern open-source content management platform written and based on Java.
-It allows anyone to build enterprise-class websites for any purpose.
+As described above, Crafter CMS is a genuinely modern open-source content management platform written and based on Java.
+As a result, it allows anyone to build enterprise-class websites for any purpose.

 Below is how to install it on Ubuntu Linux.